 Cursed objects are a lot more sinister.
 These are objects in which a generally a human agent has through black magic, ritual, or other means bound an inhuman spirit to an object with the intent to harm the holder of the object.
 These objects are given as gifts or left with the intended victim.
 While in possession of these items the victim will find their life seems to be falling apart as the conjured spirit attached to the object carries out its attacks.
 These objects are incredibly dangerous and should be handled with extreme caution.
 Popo the Clown is an example of a cursed object.

 Curiosity items seem to be some of the more common and troublesome types of attachment.
 These are items at a location where a negative inhuman haunting is occurring.
-In these cases it is not uncommon for such a spirit at the location to attach to an interesting piece of décor, or something someone is likely to have interest in.
+In these cases, it is not uncommon for such a spirit at the location to attach to an interesting piece of décor or something someone is likely to have an interest in.
 These curiosity items then serve as a Trojan horse of sort.
 Someone interested in the item takes it home inadvertently inviting a negative attachment into their home.
-These types of attachment are also sinister in nature, however they usually aren’t as focused and targeted as a cursed item.
+These types of attachment are also sinister in nature, however, they usually aren’t as focused and targeted as a cursed item.

 There are certainly diverse ways and means an object can gain an attachment above are just a few of the more common.
 Constant research is being done on this topic.
 As far as how to dispose of such an object that in and of itself raises a host of issues.
 We at the WISPS team feel that needs to be addressed on a case by case basis.

-On a final note it is not uncommon to see “haunted” items for sale on such places as Ebay.
-Whether or not the listed item is actually haunted is impossible to tell without carefully study and investigation.
-Intentionally collecting and storing something like this in one’s home is ill advised and foolhardy.
+On a final note, it is not uncommon to see “haunted” items for sale on such places as eBay.
+Whether or not the listed item is actually haunted is impossible to tell without careful study and investigation.
+Intentionally collecting and storing something like this in one’s home is ill-advised and foolhardy.
 Only persons with considerable knowledge and experience should even be handling and storing such items.